miloszkowal/codex_vitae/codex-vitae.md

 #### Physical Fitness

-Be a good athlete.
-Know your physical limits and strive to push past them.
+* Be a good athlete.
+Learn your physical limits and strive to push past them.
 * "No man has the right to be an amateur in the matter of physical training.
 It is a shame for a man to grow old without seeing the beauty and strength of which his body is capable." - Socrates
 * Train and grind every day.
 Don't let yourself get lazy and complacent with your body or weight.
-There are always things to be improved upon, whether it's lifting larger weight, a faster mile, or a longer run.
+There are always things to be improved upon, whether it's lifting larger weight, a faster mile, or a longer distance.
-* Physical fitness is inextricably linked to mental and emotional wellness, as well as productivity and energy levels.
+* Physical fitness is inextricably linked to mental and emotional wellness.

 #### Mental / Emotional Wellness